 The Ironman World Championship is this weekend, kicking off on the morning of Saturday, October 14.
-In advance, we are taking you behind the scenes to show how SaltStick will help the athletes battle the heat and humidity of the Big Island.
+In advance, we are taking you behind the scenes to show how SaltStick will help Timothy O’Donnell, Alicia Kaye and Marko Albert.

 Each year in October, the world’s best long-distance triathletes compete for the title of World Champion on the Big Island in Hawaii.
-Covering an Ironman-distance course (2.4 miles swimming, 112 miles biking, 26.2 miles running), the athletes fight against high temperatures, humidity, gusts of wind, salty water and hills as they race each other to the finish line.
+During the race, the athletes fight against high temperatures, humidity, gusts of wind, salty water and hills as they race each other to the finish line.

 Since 1978, the world championship event has been the gold standard for long-distance endurance sport.
 This year, more than 2,000 athletes will embark on a 140.6-mile journey, with much of the triathlon community watching online or through social media.

 Kona is unique in part due to the weather.
 In addition to the tropical climate, there is little shade to shield athletes from the sun, and high humidity hampers the body’s cooling processes.